Banksia Grove, Western Australia: Leisure

 "Spring in the Grove" is an annual community festival held on the first Sunday in November every year.
 The event is supported by the City of Wanneroo and the Banksia Grove Partnerships.
-It is organised and run by volunteers, and staged at various venues.
-In previous years it has been held at Discovery Park and the Joseph Banks Secondary College grounds.
+It is organized and run by volunteers, and staged at various venues.
+In previous years, it has been held at Discovery Park and the Joseph Banks Secondary College grounds.

-Discovery Park has a man-made stream meandering through ponds with sunny and shaded grassed areas, covered picnic tables and free electric barbecues.
-Because the waterway system is isolated from natural water, it is able to be stocked with a large amount of colourful koi.
-It also has an open-air amphitheatre.
+Discovery Park features a man-made stream meandering through ponds, accompanied by sunny and shaded grassed areas, covered picnic tables, and free electric barbecues.
+Since the waterway system is isolated from natural water, it can be stocked with a large amount of colorful koi.
+It also has an open-air amphitheater.

-Adjoining this is Pitstop Playground, which has a training cycleway for children, and play equipment.
+Adjoining this is Pitstop Playground, which has a training cycleway for children and play equipment.

-A skatepark was opened in 2019 on the corner of Grandis Boulevard and Pinjar Road.

 Transport

-The suburb is served by bus routes which provide connections to the Yanchep line via the Joondalup railway station.
-Route 390 from Joondalup Station to Banksia Grove operates along Joondalup Drive and Grandis Boulevard to a terminus on Forever Boulevard in the eastern part of the suburb.
-Selected services deviate via Joseph Banks Secondary College, Banksia Grove Primary School, or along Viridian Drive, which was an old alignment of the route.
-Route 391 from Joondalup Station to Banksia Grove operates along Ghost Gum Boulevard to a terminus on Glasshouse Drive in the western part of the suburb.
-This route services the Banksia Grove Shopping Centres.
-Selected services extend to Joseph Banks Secondary College and the reverse direction as well.
+The suburb is served by bus routes that provide connections to the Yanchep line via Joondalup Station.